MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/product-integration/8.0/api-connect/index.md

 ## Prerequisites
 * API Connect DataPower (Edge) version 5040 or later
 * A MobileFirst Server  and MobileFirst Operations Console V8 installed locally
-* MobileFirst CLI and OpenSSL
+* MobileFirst CLI and OpenSSL.
+	To download MobileFirst CLI, see https://mobilefirstplatform.ibmcloud.com/downloads/.
+Or download it with NPM:

+	`npm install -g mfpdev-cli`
 * A MobileFirst Android client application
     * Download the MobileFirst sample **PinCodeAndroid** app and set up the the sample according to the `readme` file:  [PinCodeAndroid sample](https://github.com/MobileFirst-Platform-Developer-Center/PinCodeAndroid/tree/release80).
     * Follow the challenge handler tutorial to complete the application: